 - Everyone over age 60, especially Hispanic Americans.

 - People with a family history of glaucoma.

-Immediate treatment for early stage, open-angle glaucoma can delay progression of the disease.
+Immediate treatment for early-stage, open-angle glaucoma can delay the progression of the disease.
 That’s why early diagnosis is very important.
 A comprehensive dilated eye exam by one of Cleveland Eye Clinic’s eye care professionals can reveal more risk factors, such as high eye pressure, thinness of the cornea, and abnormal optic nerve anatomy.
 In some people with certain combinations of these high-risk factors, medicines in the form of eyedrops reduce the risk of developing glaucoma by about half.

 Types of Glaucoma

 Open-angle glaucoma.
 This is the most common type of glaucoma.
 The structures of the eye appear normal, but fluid in the eye does not flow properly through the drain of the eye, called the trabecular meshwork.